leolca/books/pipoca-vai-a-escola/textos/traducao_en.md

 warmed his heart.

 Pages 07 and 08:
-At school, Pipoca painted with a brush... and also with his paws!
+At school, Popcorn painted with a brush... and also with his paws!
 Red and yellow turned into orange — it was pure magic!
 With just a touch, he created colors, shapes, and joy.
 The class was a colorful mess...